 Technology listings are not just for passive marketing.
-An online technology posting gives you something to point to when reaching out to prospects.
+An online technology posting gives you something to point to when reaching out to prospects for active or targeted.
 There are no printing costs, and it makes it easy to include multimedia and social media items in your online technology marketing.

 It Captures the Serendipity

-Regardless of whether your marketing effort is active or passive, an online tech listing creates the opportunity for a potential licensee to find you.
-We’ve had numerous cases where prospects have approached our clients (or us since we have many of these listings on our site too) after finding a technology listing through online searches.
-(Of course, this is highly dependent upon the effective use of appropriate keywords.)
+Regardless of the marketing strategy, an online tech listing creates the opportunity for a potential licensee to find you.
+We’ve had numerous cases where prospects have approached us or our clients after finding a technology listing through online searches.